Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 [1]: Opens [Documentation link](/spec/abp/prefs.md#markdown-header-documentation-link): `%LINK%=(adblock_plus_chrome_dnt|adblock_plus_firefox_dnt|adblock_plus_opera_dnt|adblock_plus_edge_dnt)` depending on which browser the extension is running in a new tab.

 #### Acceptable Ads notification
-If a user selects `Disable tracking` (EasyPrivacy) and `Show nonintrusive ads` (Acceptable Ads), then show the below notification.
-This is a one time message.
+Open the notification whenever a user enables `Disable tracking` (EasyPrivacy) and `Allow Acceptable Ads` in the new options page.

+The user must make an active informed decision between his privacy and the sustainability of the web.
+Clicking the 'X' will close the popup.
+The notification will appear again each time the user opens the Options page, until a selection is made (See  [Buttons](#markdown-header-buttons)).

 ![](/res/abp/options-page/general-acceptable-ads-notification.jpg)